truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/UpdateSCALE.md

 ## Updating Pools

-After updating, you may find that your storage pools and boot-pool can be updated to enable some supported and requested features are not enabled on the pool.
+After updating, you might find that you can update your storage pools and boot-pool to enable some supported and requested features that are not enabled on the pool.

 TGo to **System Settings > Shell** and enter `zpool status` to show which pools can be updated.